MichalWonia/BinarySearchAlgorithm/README.md

 # BinarySearchAlgorithm

-A simple binary search algorithm.
+A simple binary search algorithm used to find the index of the element being searched for in an array..

 ## Author